Now that we've gushed over all the red carpet beauty at this year's Golden Globe Awards, it's time to check out what went on at the after-parties.

 Last time we saw Willis, it was at the CMT Music Awards and she had found a look that worked so well for her.
 I can't tell if her hair is still that long now, but I hope so.
 Unfortunately, she has gone so much heavier on the makeup here, from foundation to lashes to contour/blush.
 I prefer her more "rocker style," less conventionally glam.

 Naya didn't always look like a long-lost member of the Kardashian family.
-Back in 2012, she actually wore fun lip colour!
+Back in the day, she used to wear non-nude lip colour!
 And you could see her actual skin!
 Not this tone-on-tone beige contoured extravaganza, which I can't wait to go out of style.
 It sure is interesting to see how much prettier she looked with her natural black hair colour and fresh makeup.

 I don't know what's going on with Kaley these days!
 Allow me to remind you once more: this is the same person, from not even a year ago.
 I'm very unclear on the new developments of dark, low-hanging blush, exaggerated tadpole brows and extra-tousled blonderexic hair.
 Where have her people gone who normally take care of these things?
 Is she okay?!